Small Title

 I've been writing since I was thirteen-years-old.
 My first project was an egregious Game of Thrones fan-fic/rip-off called The Cost of Freedom.
 It exists in hardcopy only, as any floppy disks I once had are long gone (this is probably for the best).

-Since then, I have written dozens of short stories (a lot of fan fiction, which I would argue is a great place for beginning writers to practice), a fantasy epic, What Branches Grow, a sci-fi action, a hard sci-fi drama, and my upcoming space opera, The Burnt Ship Trilogy.
+Since then, I have written dozens of short stories (a lot of fan fiction, which I would argue is a great place for beginning writers to practice), a fantasy epic, What Branches Grow, a sci-fi action, a hard sci-fi drama, and my zany space opera, The Burnt Ship Trilogy.

 Why did I decide to self-publish?